vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       *msgType*
          The type of message.
 One of VSMessageType_.

-         If *msgType* is mtFatal, VapourSynth will call abort() after delivering the message.
+         If *msgType* is mtFatal, the message is written to stderr and delivered to the handlers, unless another thread is delivering messages at the time, and then VapourSynth calls abort().

       *msg*
          The message.